OpenNews/srccon-product/homepage.md

 **February 8, 2020, at Temple University in Philadelphia**

-A couple more important dates for your calendar:
+Important dates for your calendar:

-* **Early-bird applications** are open until December 18, 2019.
-These notifications will go out December 19 to help anyone who needs to be able to make plans by the end of this calendar year.
+* **Call for particpiation applications** are open through January 9, 2020, with notifications going out by January 15.
 [Let us know you'd like to be there](/participation/form).
-* **Regular applications** will remain open through January 9, 2020, with notifications going out by January 15.

 <div class="page-divider"><span>About SRCCON:PRODUCT</span></div>